 But what’s a little humidity or outside moisture?
 If that doesn’t bother you, you might want to consider what else comes with that crawlspace air.
 When a crawlspace becomes dirty, damp, and musty with mold, all of that is being carried up into your home by that upward draft.

 So how can you solve this problem?
 What can you do to preserve the quality of your home’s air?
-People may have once thought that crawlspace vents should be kept open during the summer and closed during the winter, but new wisdom says that crawlspace vents ought to be kept shut all year round to prevent the outside elements from getting into your home.
+People may have once thought that crawlspace vents should be kept open during the summer.
+Vents should be closed during the winter.
+However, new wisdom says that crawlspace vents ought to be kept shut all year round to prevent the outside elements from getting into your home.

 Let’s take a look into whether you should ventilate your crawlspace or have it sealed!